promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 Here you have a `Book` class with three attributes, the `id`, the `author` and the `copies`.
 You also have the constructor to populate the entities when creating a new instance and the default constructor.

 Notice that this class is annotated `@SpaceClass`.
-This annotation is not mandatory, you can write netity to the space without it, but it's used to provide an additional metadata.
+This annotation is not mandatory, you can write objects to the Space without it, but it's used to provide an additional [metadata]({%latestjavaurl%}/modeling-your-data.html).
-This class also has getter for `id` marked with `@SpaceId`.
-This property uniquely identifies the entity within the space, and is similar to a primary key in a database.
+This class also has a getter for `id` marked with `@SpaceId`.
+This property uniquely identifies the object within the Space, and is similar to a primary key in a database.

-The next important piece is the number of book's copies.
-Later in this guide, you will use it to fashion some queries.
+The next important piece is the number of book copies.
+Later in this guide, you will use it to demonstrate some queries.
 The convenient `toString()` method will print out the book's id, author and copies.

 # Create simple queries
 Spring Data XAP focuses on storing data in XAP.
-It also inherits powerful functionality from the Spring Data Commons project, such as the ability to derive queries.
-Essentially, you don't have to learn the query language of GigaSpaces XAP; you can simply write a handful of methods and the queries are written for you.
+It also inherits powerful functionality from the `Spring Data Commons` project, such as the ability to derive queries.
+Essentially, you don't have to learn the query language of   XAP; you can simply write a handful of methods and the queries are generated for you.

-To see how this works, create an interface that queries `Book` space objects.
+To see how this works, lets create an interface that queries `Book` space objects.

 {%highlight java%}